 With her husband, Sensei Jay Nacu, Sensei Denise has directed the Enso Karate program since 2002, coordinating a successful organization that has established itself as a leading provider of traditional karate instruction.
 They have two children, who are typically at the dojo with them nearly everyday after school and on weekends.

 Sensei Denise holds a B.S. in Art History (minor in Psychology) from Columbia University (1995), an M.S. in Education from the University of Michigan (2000), and a Ph.D. in Education from the University of Michigan (2004).
 For many years she was a designer/researcher at the University of Chicago Urban Education Institute.
-Currently, she is faculty member at DePaul University (College of Computing and Digital Media) where she teaches in the Interactive and Social Media program and conducts research and design with the Digital Youth Network.
+Currently, she is an Assistant Professor at DePaul University (College of Computing and Digital Media School of Design) where she teaches in the areas of user experience design and conducts educational research on learning technologies.